Luftschlosser/ATmighty/doc/workflow.md

 ```
 #### Usage

 The terminal can be opened in Eclipse under Window/ShowView/Other/Terminal/Terminal.
-When opening a new Terminal, use Mode "Serial" and set the Port to "/dev/ttyUSBn" (n = 0,1,2,...,n) - (may be different on other linux-machines).
+When opening a new Terminal, use Mode "Serial" and set the Port to "/dev/ttyUSBn" or "/dev/ttyACMn" (n = 0,1,2,...,n) - (may be different on other linux-machines).

 Beware!
 In order to program the board via it's Serial connection you must disconnect the serial terminal first or you will get a avrdude timeout error.